-Colorado Rental Housing Journal is published each month and mailed to Colorado subscribers.
+Colorado Rental Housing Journal is mailed to Colorado subscribers.

 Denver Multifamily Growth Climbs Higher

 Denver’s multifamily market remained hot going into 2019, boosted by a decade-long economic and population boom that has transformed the metro, particularly its urban core, according to Yardi Matrix summer 2019 report.

 Drawn by the market’s strong fundamentals, multifamily developers ramped up deliveries in 2018, when a massive supply wave of 15,984 units came online for a new cycle high.
 As a result, the occupancy rate in stabilized properties dropped 40 basis points over 12 months, to 94.7% as of April, the Yardi Matrix report says.

 Denver rent trends

 - Rents in Denver rose 1.8% year-over-year through May, trailing the 2.5% national rate.
 The metro’s average rent stood at $1,545, above the $1,442 U.S. figure.
 Following the delivery of 15,984 units last year, occupancy in stabilized properties dropped 40 basis points over 12 months, to 94.7% as of April, slightly below the 94.9% national average.